RenuSolanki/EasyABM.jl/docs/src/schelling3d.md

         end
     end
 end
-init_model!(model, initialiser = initialise!)
+init_model!(model, initialiser = initialiser!)
 ```

 ## Step 3: Run the model

-In this step we implement the step logic of the Schellings model in the `step_rule!` function and run the model for 200 steps.
+In this step we implement the step logic of the Schelling's model in the `step_rule!` function and run the model for 200 steps.